vischia/McMScripts/README.md

 `python manageRequests.py -c name_of_campaign input.csv`

+An example for the CSV files to be used is create_SUSYGluGluToBBHToBB.csv (some fields can be removed from the set if not relevant, for instance the notes).

 If you would like to create new requests by cloning an existing request, execute the command

 `python manageRequests.py --clone PrepId_of_request_to_clone input.csv`

+An example for the CSV files to be used is modify_SUSYGluGluToBBHToBB.csv (some fields can be removed from the set if not relevant, for instance the notes).

 Unless the flags `--clone` or `--modify` or `-m` are used, the script will use the CSV file to create new requests from scratch.